ivanenko/cloud_storage/README.md

 ### Security
 Account passwords are never used and stored.
 We use OAuth2 tokens instead.
 Tokens are not saved by default, and you need to authorize everytime you enter your storage.
 You can change settings for your account and save token in config file (not secure), or in DC password manager.

+You can also create your own authorization apps, get its client_id and use it for granting access to your files.
+Read more about creating app for dropbox [here](https://www.dropbox.com/developers), or on [this wiki page](https://github.com/ivanenko/cloud_storage/wiki/Create-and-use-your-own-authorization-app) for all used services.
+Save your applications client_id in 'Connection settings' window, 'OAuth setting' tab.

+### Contribute
+If you want to add new service - [check this wiki page](https://github.com/ivanenko/cloud_storage/wiki)